codingsteff/rsnapshot-docker/README.md

 This is the name of the backup source you are backing up.
 Default is `localhost` and it will be used as the name of the subfolder (under the `daily.X` etc folders) in the `/backup` volume.

 **`BACKUP_SOURCE`**
 This is the name of the backup source you are backing up.
 Default is `/data` which matches the name of the expected volume for local backups; for remote server backups the syntax should be `user@server:/folder`.
+If you use `backup.cfg`, you can set it to an empty value.

 **`BACKUP_OPTS`**
 This allows you to add further `rsnapshot` options to the backup.
 The default value is `one_fs=1` which will make the backup not cross over filesystems.